 - Proven revenue growth.

-- Have generated a better-than-20% return on capital over the trailing 12 months.
+- Generated a better-than-20% return on capital over the trailing 12 months.

 - Grown revenue by at least 20% annually over the past three years.